zhephyn/zhephyn.github.io/_posts/2025-04-18-an-introduction-to-ruby-code-blocks-part-2.md

 "John Doe"
 ```

 The first solution(method) employs yield and specifically the concept of Implicit code blocks in Ruby to solve the problem while the second utilizes Explicit code blocks to solve the same problem.
 For this exact problem, both these solutions are okay.
-However for use cases when we need to "*capture*" and "*save the code block for later execution*", the limitations of solution 1 which utilizes Implicit code blocks become evident very quickly and we'll see that the second solution i.e. the one employing code blocks is better for the reasons highlighted below.
+However for use cases when we need to "*capture*" and "*save the code block for later execution*", the limitations of solution 1 which utilizes Implicit code blocks become evident very quickly and we'll see that the second solution i.e. the one employing explicit code blocks is better for the reasons highlighted below.
 ## Comparison between Explicit and Implicit Code Blocks in Ruby

 | Aspect                                    | Implicit Code blocks(yield version)                     | Explicit code blocks(Proc version)                                                                                |